offbynull/learn/Math/input/input.md

 Whole number equality
 ```

+`{bm-redirect} (vertical subtraction)/i/(vertical subtraction)_WHOLE/i`

-`{bm} /(whole number subtraction|subtract whole numbers)/i`
+`{bm} /(whole number subtraction)/i`

-The algorithm used by humans to subtract large whole numbers from each other is called `{bm} vertical subtraction`.
+The algorithm used by humans to subtract large whole numbers from each other is called `{bm} vertical subtraction/(vertical subtraction)_WHOLE/i`.
 Vertical subtraction relies on two ideas...

-1. Humans can easily subtract a small 1 to 2 digit numbers (anything smaller than_REL 20) from each other without much effort.
+1. Humans can easily subtract a small 1 to 2 digit numbers (anything smaller than 20) from each other without much effort.
 For example...

    * 4-3 is 1
    * 10-1 is 9